Algorithms for group isomorphism via group extensions and cohomology: Nonabelian cohomology and its applications

-Here we consider extensions $N \hookrightarrow G \twoheadrightarrow Q$ where $N$ need not be abelian, \ie, the general case.
-We show that our Main Lemma~\ref{lem:main} extends to the case when $N$ comes from a characteristic subgroup functor (not necessarily abelian), showing the usefulness of the extension theory perspective in its full generality.
-The results of this section will only be needed in the next section, to show that the polynomial-time algorithm for semisimple groups \cite{BCQ} fits into the framework of the Main Lemma.
-Throughout the rest of the paper we only consider extensions where $N$ is abelian.
-Suzuki's book \cite{Suzuki} contains a nice introduction to the extension theory in the nonabelian case, while our contribution here is to adapt this theory explicitly to the setting of isomorphism testing.
+Here we consider extensions $\extension{N}{G}{Q}$ where $N$ need not be abelian, \ie, the general case.
+We show that Lemma~\ref{lem:main} extends to the case when $N$ comes from a characteristic subgroup function---not necessarily abelian---showing the usefulness of the extension theory perspective in its full generality.
+The results of this section may be of independent interest and of further use in the future, but in this paper will only be needed for the applications in this section and the next (namely, to show how the results of \cite{BCQ} can be viewed in the same cohomological light as Lemma~\ref{lem:main}, and to reduce the case where $G$ acts by inner automorphisms on its radical to natural sub-problems).
+Suzuki's book \cite[Section~2.7]{Suzuki} contains a nice introduction to the extension theory in the nonabelian case, while our contribution here is to adapt this theory explicitly to the setting of isomorphism testing.
+While some of the basics here are already laid out in Suzuki \cite{Suzuki}---so the first part of this section can be viewed as a review to fix notation---here we consider how the extension theory with nonabelian kernels can be used to understand isomorphism of the total groups, which was only considered in a very special case there (reproduced as Theorem~\ref{thm:centerless} below).

 \paragraph{The action.} The first difference to notice when $N$ is non-abelian is that the conjugation map $\theta'\colon G \to \Aut(N)$, defined by $\theta'(g) = c_g$ where $c_g(n) = g n g^{-1}$, no longer contains $N$ in its kernel, and hence no longer descends to a map $Q \to \Aut(N)$.
 However, the action of $N$ on itself by conjugation is by inner automorphisms (by definition) so that we do get a well-defined map $G/N \to \Aut(N) / \Inn(N)$, that is, $Q \to \Out(N)$.
 For ease of reference, we give a name to such maps: